"A Mask and a Minivan" - Our Pandemic Road Trip (Part 4 - Going to California)

 There are towns and there are small towns and there is Baker, NV.
 Near the Utah border, Baker is not much more than maybe two restaurants, a gas station, and a smattering of houses out in the desert and in the shadow of the mountains to the west.
 Pretty much the only reason anyone would go to Baker is because it's the gateway to Great Basin National Park, which itself is one of the more remote and less visited national parks.
 I hesitate to even call Baker a village.
 Instead, I would more call it an outpost.

-When we arrived in Baker, we decided that in order to optimize for our daughter's nap schedule, we'd go directly to the Great Basin for some short hikes before checking into our Airbnb.
+When we arrived, we decided that in order to optimize for our daughter's nap schedule, we'd go directly to the Great Basin for some short hikes before checking into our Airbnb.

 Great Basin National Park is a dry, mountainous park overlooking a desert.
 It is known for its ancient bristlecone pines, one of which is said to be some 5,000+ years old.
 The entrance to the park is located some miles up a long uphill road from Baker.
 The day we visited the park, Baker was relatively warm, whereas it was snowing up in the mountains of the park.
 Given the time of year (it was April) the road up to the top of Wheeler Peak was closed, so we instead settled for some hikes along some of the lower elevation trails.